Hannah Nielsen ’10, women’s lacrosse head coach at the University of Michigan

 Reader Responses

-My mentor was Prof. Jules Marcus of the Northwestern Physics Department.
-He was not my PhD supervisor, but was a mentor and example in ways that shaped my career.
-He had a motto in the lab saying, "If it is worth doing, it is worth doing well ... enough for the purpose at hand, and to do it any better is not only foolish, but probably counter-productive!"
-I've repeated this to my students often, as a warning not to give an answer to more decimal places than justified, just because your calculator does this.
-Jules would walk into our lab, where three or four of us experimental grad students were discussing our results.
-He would reprimand us, saying, "You're talking and not measuring!
-Your job is to provide the best possible information about the world, and not to theorize.
-If you were smart enough to be theoreticians, YOU'D BE theoreticians."
-His lab produced some great scientists, including the late, inimitable, Joseph Henry Condon of Bell Labs.
+He had a motto in the lab saying, "If it is worth doing, it is worth doing well ... enough for the purpose at hand, and to do it any better is not only foolish but probably counterproductive!"
+I've repeated this to my students often as a warning to not give an answer to more decimal places than justified, just because your calculator does.

-—Michael Steinitz '70 PhD, Antigonish, Nova Scotia
+—Michael Steinitz '70 PhD, Antigonish, Nova Scotia, via Northwestern Magazine

 I was a physically weak and uncoordinated child who dreaded gym class because I was always chosen last for teams.
 Dread came again because Northwestern had a freshman P.E. requirement.
 I met it through dancing courses taught by an expert, young, nonjudgmental grad student named Judi Sheppard.
 By the end of the year, I no longer feared gyms, and since then, I have kept fit with dancing and exercise classes.
 Thank you, Northwestern, and thank you, Judi, who is ...
 Judi Sheppard Missett '66, founder of Jazzercise.
 She has made a difference in the lives of millions of adults like me.